-In terms of featuring content in alternate languages (attribute #5), as a group, the AmLaw Global 50 improved a great deal in demonstrating their commitment to their global clients and employees.
-The average score this year was 74.0, up from 40.3 in 2016.
+In terms of featuring content in alternate languages (attribute #5), as a group, the AmLaw Global 50 improved a great deal in demonstrating their commitment to

 - + Yet, 13 firms still have no translated content that we could find Of the 37 firms with translations, the average number per firm was 4.2 languages. - + Translations are rarely as detailed as the original English site oftentimes only headers are translated. - + Certain firms promote themselves as "seamlessly global" with impressive strides toward equity, diversity and inclusion, yet do not equally communicate with visitors whose native language is not English.